 Chances are there will be little creatures looking or food and shelter in the winter.
 Look after them by leaving some nuts and seeds for birds to feed on.
 You can also leave a portion of your garden untidy with fallen logs and leaves so hedgehogs can seek shelter somewhere while it’s still snowing.

 Spend Time in the Greenhouse

-If you have a greenhouse, you can tidy up overwintering crops or start growing citruses.
-You can also start sowing seeds in the later months of the winter season.
+If you have a greenhouse or garden shed, you can tidy up overwintering crops or start growing citruses.
+You can also start sowing seeds in the later months of the winter season and cooler weather.

 You might also like: How To Compost In The Winter

 Plan Your Next Garden

 When it’s too cold and snowy outside to do any real yard work, you can still revel in the fact that you can use your time indoors to plan your next garden.
 Take stock of your gardening gear, list some of your gardening woes, and figure out how you can correct them in the next planting season.